 - Program and course content (including course guides for enrolled students (‘Part B’)

 - Results and academic history (in Enrolment Online)

 - Official RMIT announcements

 Sessional teaching staff can use IExplore (access required) to access basic student information (email only contact for students) and student lists by course or class.

 Students, study resources and student services

 RMIT University has students from all backgrounds and prides itself on an inclusive approach to all aspects of learning and teaching.
-The Learning and Teaching website contains an overview of RMIT students.

 Learning, teaching, professional development and research